stamovm/search-list/README.md

 ## Example Usage:

 Paste a list of songs, and search for them in Youtube one by one, just by a click of a button.
-Delete the ones that you didn't like, and save the list for later to local storage.
+The list will be saved to the local storage.

 ## Technologies used: